 The formula is a slightly viscous liquid that feels a bit sticky on the skin, but not to the extent of being uncomfortable.
 I like to wear it under my moisturizer and sunscreen during the day.
 The serum does feel hydrating and does not irritate my skin at all.
 As I am writing this review, I have already emptied the 20ml bottle after using it daily for 2 months and the formula did not oxidize at all, which is great.

 The product lives up to its claims and adds a beautiful radiance to the face while fighting against aging and free radical damage.
+With consistent use, it has faded the blemishes on my face and has added a nice glow to my skin.
 Bear in mind that my skin is used to Vitamin C, and the 20% concentration of this serum might be a bit too high for you if you are a beginner (first try this one instead).
 But, if you are already used to higher concentrations of Vitamin C, do give this serum a shot, I’m sure you will love it!

 Will I Repurchase This?
 100% yes!
 This has become like a holy grail Vitamin C serum for me and I like to use Vitamin C every day.
 So, I will be emptying quite a lot of these bottles in the future!